Adam Duvall Preview, Player Props: Red Sox vs. Dodgers

 - The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 19th in MLB.

+- Dodgers pitchers combine to surrender 149 total home runs at a clip of 1.2 per game (to rank 14th in the league).

+- Ferguson (7-3 with a 3.19 ERA and 54 strikeouts in 48 2/3 innings pitched) makes the start for the Dodgers, his fourth of the season.

-- The lefty last pitched on Sunday against the Miami Marlins, when he tossed seven innings, allowing one earned run while giving up five hits.
+- The left-hander last appeared on Thursday against the Cleveland Guardians, when he went one scoreless inning while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.